The Issue

 Almost a billion people globally live with vision loss, simply because they do not have access to eyeglasses.

-Uncorrected Refractive Error(URE) is a significant public health issue, especially in Low and Middle-Income Countries(LMICs), because of limited availability, affordability and accessibility of eye care services.
+Uncorrected blurry vision is a significant public health issue, especially in Low and Middle-Income Countries(LMICs), because of limited availability, affordability and accessibility of eye care services.

 It is not only a health problem, but also a problem of economic development, education, social participation.
 Women and girls are disproportionately affected, highlighting that blurry vision also has a gender dimension.
-There is a need for comprehensive eye care, integrating services, addressing URE into National Health Systems.
+There is a need for comprehensive eye care, integrating services, addressing Uncorrected blurry vision into National Health Systems.

 Global Impact